RySE-AI/TextPrepper/README.md

 # messages=[HumanMessage(content='Question: Das ist ein Test.')]
 ```

-You can find a more detailed example how to integrate it a preprocessor in this
+You can find a more detailed example how to integrate a preprocessor in this
 [notebook](./examples/01_How-to_use_processor_in_LCEL.ipynb).

 #### Example: Document Preprocessing / Cleaning